duchuyb/sic-notes/README.md

 - [x] **LRT (Logs Recapture Tool):** Full implementation of a tool that captures logs and automatically attempts to find meaning (in a seperate `logs/` folder)
 - [x] **HTTP Header Anomaly Detection:** WAFs and proxies are notorious for "cleaning up" or modifying HTTP headers.
 By sending carefully crafted headers, you can trick the intermediary into revealing its presence.
-- [x] **Advanced Differential Probing (Payload Test 2.0):** A more robust method is differential probing, which uses multiple baselines to isolate the WAF's behavior from the application's normal behavior.
+- [x] **Advanced Differential Probing (Payload Test 2.0):** A more robust method is differential probing, which uses multiple baselines to isolate the WAF's behavior from the application's normal behaviour.
+- [x] **Code Coverage:** Integrate a code coverage tool (like `pytest-cov`) into the CI pipeline to measure test effectiveness.
 - [x] **Quality of Life:** Observe any performance improvements.
 - [x] **Quality of Life:** Refactored the Professional features into it's own category (within the GUI and settings.ini).
 - [x] **Quality of Life:** Renamed the Intermediary WAF test to CDN & LB Filtering Analysis for better clarify.